 Energy companies use SCADA (Supervisory Control and Data Acquisition) systems where the hackers were able to remotely switch off substations by hijacking unprotected networks through which uninterruptible power supplies were communicating.

 As you can see it's necessary to think about your entire digital ecosystem with a wide view that sees beyond the boundaries of your IT room.

-In the data centre, most of the focus has been on defending the core where all the servers and storage are located.
+In the data center, most of the focus has been on defending the core where all the servers and storage are located.
 But cybercriminals are looking at where they can flank your position, as shown by the cyberattack cases.

 Protecting your digital vulnerabilities from cybersecurity attacks